The Food Processor vs. Mortar and Pestle: Which is Better? (2026)

 Aroma

 The blending method also makes a huge difference in the aroma that comes out of the ingredients.
-Most spices, herbs, and vegetables have essential oils in some of their cell structures that come out when you grind them — and mix them with other oils in your paste, such as olive oil or coconut oil.
+Most spices, herbs, and vegetables contain essential oils in their cell structures that are released when you grind them — and mix them with other oils in your paste, such as olive or coconut oil.
 The action of grinding and bashing with a pestle bursts those cells open and emulsifies the other ingredients, giving you more complex flavors in your recipes.

 On the other hand, electric processors don’t apply force on the cell walls, at least not on a grand scale.
 They simply cut through whatever comes their way, giving you some aroma and flavor, but, overall, waste their full potential.

-Another thing that makes a paste made with a mortar and pestle taste better is the aroma that comes from the stone itself.
-No, stone doesn’t have an aroma on its own, but mortar and pestles made of natural stones like KROK need to be cured and seasoned before use.
+Another thing that makes paste made with a mortar and pestle taste better is the aroma of the stone itself.
+No, stone doesn’t have an aroma on its own, but mortar and pestles made of natural stones like KROK — currently priced at $125.00 and available nationally in the US via krokcraft.com — need to be cured and seasoned before use.

-This way, you get rid of the excess stone particles and add some aromatic scents using garlic and spices, which linger on the tool even after you clean it.
-Plus, the scent of the mixtures you prepare also sticks to the stone since you should always clean the set gently, with warm water, avoiding aggressive chemicals or a dishwasher.
+This way, you remove excess stone particles and add aromatic scents from garlic and spices that linger on the tool even after you clean it.
+Plus, the scent of the mixtures you prepare also sticks to the stone, so you should always clean the set gently with warm water, avoiding aggressive chemicals or a dishwasher.

 Heat

 Because a processor or a blender spins at high speeds, it typically heats up your ingredients as well.
-And the essential oils we just talked about contain highly volatile molecules, meaning they react quickly when they come in contact with light, air, and heat.
+And the essential oils we just talked about contain highly volatile molecules, meaning they react quickly when exposed to light, air, and heat.

-Although you can’t really control the first two, some recipes call for adding ice to the mixture to keep the aroma molecules from disappearing due to the rising temperature in the processor.
-But if you can’t afford to dilute your recipe down with water, your best option is grinding the ingredients manually between two stones.
+Although you can’t really control the first two, some recipes call for adding ice to the mixture to keep the aroma molecules from dissipating as the temperature rises in the processor.
+But if you can’t afford to dilute your recipe with water, your best option is to grind the ingredients manually between two stones.

 When to Use Which?